How to become a transplant nurse: requirements, ABTC certification, and career path

 Infection surveillance: Immunosuppressed patients are vulnerable to opportunistic infections – CMV, PCP, fungal infections, BK virus (kidney).
 Know standard prophylaxis protocols (trimethoprim-sulfamethoxazole for PCP, valganciclovir for CMV) and the signs of each.

-UNOS and OPTN protocols: Transplant coordinators must understand the allocation system — organ matching criteria, UNOS status codes, required documentation, and waitlist updates.
+UNOS and OPTN protocols: Transplant coordinators must understand the allocation system – organ matching criteria, the current organ-specific status definitions, required documentation, and waitlist updates.
 Federal regulations govern the process; documentation errors have regulatory consequences.
+Allocation policy is revised regularly, so check OPTN policy directly rather than relying on the status framework in any textbook or training material.

 Patient and family education: Transplant patients manage complex medication regimens at home for life.
 Teaching medication schedules, side effect recognition, lab monitoring, and when to call the transplant team is a core nursing function.